-Gethen’s work can be found on their blog, the funcrunch files, where they write about gender, veganism, and other social justice issues.
-Gethen is also a helpline assistant for the Transgender Law Center, the nation’s largest trans-led organization advocating for trans and gender non-conforming individuals.
+Gethen’s work can be found on their blog The Funcrunch Files where they write about gender, veganism, and other social justice issues.
+Gethen is currently working a part-time internship for the San Francisco Office of Transgender Initiatives.
+They assist with communications and office administration responsibilities.

 8. Heidi Lovig

-Heidi Lovig is the CEO and co-founder of the Portland-based vegan cheese company, Heidi Ho Organics, where she aims to inspire others to embrace healthy, environmentally-friendly plant-based food.
+Heidi Lovig is the CEO and co-founder of Portland-based vegan cheese company Heidi Ho Organics.
 Lovig found veganism after trying a series of diets in order to manage her weight.
-She later honed her vegan chef skills on the Big Island of Hawaii as the manager of an eco-hostel and organic farm.
-It was there that she was introduced to the spiritual side of veganism.
+She later honed her vegan chef skills on the Big Island of Hawaii.
+She worked as the manager of an eco-hostel and organic farm.
 Lovig’s vegan cheese company was featured on the entrepreneurial reality show “Shark Tank.”

 9. Honey LaBronx